 Who ServiceTitan Is For

-If you run a $2M+ HVAC operation with 10 or more technicians, ServiceTitan is likely worth the investment.
+If you run a $2M+ home service operation with 10 or more technicians — especially HVAC, plumbing, or electrical — ServiceTitan is likely worth the investment.
 The reporting alone helps you identify revenue leaks and underperforming techs that cost you more than the software subscription.
-Smaller companies typically find it overkill.
+Smaller companies and roofing-only businesses typically find it overkill.

 5) Housecall Pro

-Housecall Pro hits the sweet spot for most HVAC companies.
+Housecall Pro hits the sweet spot for most home service contractors.
 It's affordable, easy to learn, and covers the essentials without overwhelming your team.
-I've seen 3-person shops get fully operational on Housecall Pro in under a week, including their techs who "don't do computers."
+I've seen 3-person shops — HVAC, plumbing, and electrical alike — get fully operational on Housecall Pro in under a week, including techs who "don't do computers."

 Key Features

-• Automated Review Requests: After job completion, Housecall Pro automatically sends an SMS or email asking for a Google review.
-This single feature has helped HVAC companies double their review count in 90 days.
+- Automated Review Requests: After job completion, Housecall Pro automatically sends an SMS or email asking for a Google review.
+This single feature has helped contractors across every trade double their review count in 90 days.

 Housecall Pro - Pros & Cons